ART & DANCE

 “There’s a phenomenal wealth of art to discover across Europe, but for me, some of the most interesting images are those hidden away in private collections.”

 Dance, Drama, and Performance—for when you want to relax, loosen up, sing, dance, or recite.
-Terpsichore, or Terps, the Muse of Dance, associated with the chorus.
+Terpsichore, or Terps, the Muse of Dance, is associated with the chorus.
 Her name means 'Enjoying the dance', 'enjoyment or delight' and 'chore', 'dance'.

 She will inspire all those who are interested in art and artistic movement in particular.